carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

-# Verifying the Lab EnvironmentT
+# Verifying the Lab Environment

 The objective for this first task is to familiarize yourself with the environment and verify all pre-installed kubernetes objects are present and ready.

 ## A. Production Kubernetes Cluster

 The production k8s cluster contains a single master node (rhel3) and three worker nodes ( rhel1, rhel2 and rhel4).
 To verify the nodes:
 `kubectl get nodes -o wide`

-Your output should be similar to below, all nodes with a "Ready" status and k8s 1.18 installed.
+Your output should be similar to below, all nodes with a "Ready" status with kubernetes 1.18 installed.

 ```bash
 [root@rhel3 ~]# kubectl get nodes -o wide